Research Report · First published April 2026 · Continuously updated

 fa-mcp-sdk: live credentials in a published tarball

 A published npm package shipping an entire config file of production secrets (OpenAI key, Active Directory password, Consul tokens, Postgres superuser credentials, JWT key).
 Five versions republished after our April 19 private disclosure still contained the same file.
 Escalated to security@npmjs.com on April 22.
-Disclosure window closes April 29.
+Latest verification on May 6 still found the file present in fa-mcp-sdk@0.4.74.
 A standing reminder that scanner findings labelled "hardcoded_secret" are rare (0.3% of findings this period) but consequential when real.

 What this means for MCP consumers